jqphu/Mindless/DIARY.md

   should_mark: true
 }
 ```

+TODO: Integrate the jsonified interface into flutter.
+TODO: Pre-commit hook for testing rust server.

 # [2020-07-22]  20:53
 Bit of a late one but J Cole dropped two songs so you know we coding tonight.